mksuni/azure-docs/articles/mysql/quickstart-create-mysql-server-database-using-azure-portal.md

 ## Connect to your server using the mysql client in Azure Cloud Shell
 If you dont have any MySQL tools installed , using [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) in the portal is the easiest way to connect to your server .
 - Launch Azure Cloud Shell in the portal by clicking in this icon on the top left side.
+Make a note of your server name , server admin login name , password and subscription Id for your newly created server from the **Overview** section of your server as shown in the image below.

 > Note: If you are launching cloud shell for the first time, you will see a prompt to create a resource group, storage account.
 This is a one-time step and will be automatically attached for all sessions.

 ![Portal Full View Cloud Shell](./media/quickstart-create-mysql-server-database-using-azure-portal/cloud-shell-image-portal-view.png)

-- Make a note of your server name , server admin login name , password and subscription Id for your newly created server.
 - Azure cloud shell has **MySQL command-line tool** available to use to connect to your server and perform database operations , so you can run this command directly .
 Replace values with your actual server name and admin user login name .
 Admin username requires '@<servername> as shown below for Azure Database for MySQL

 ```azurecli-interactive